-Professor Christine Blasey Ford is a courageous woman who is risking her reputation and safety in an effort to try to protect the country she loves.
+Professor Christine Blasey Ford is a courageous woman who risked her reputation and safety to protect the country she loves.
 Her bravery illustrates something very wrong with our society; our values and our politics.
 Professor Ford did nothing wrong and was afraid to speak while Judge Kavanaugh had no compunction about seeking a seat on the Supreme Court despite committing a horrific crime.

 Kavanaugh’s actions were not unusual in the 1980s when the crime was committed or today when Professor Ford struggled with disclosure.
-We allow one-quarter of the children in the United States to be assaulted, mostly be predators they know.
-Millions more adults, mostly women are assaulted after they reach 18.
+We allow one-quarter of the children in the United States to be assaulted, mostly by predators they know.
+Millions of adults, mostly women, are assaulted after they reach 18.

 Remember, Christine’s experience is not unusual in this sexist society that has long tolerated sexual abuse committed by boys and men.
 At least tens of millions of children and women are suffering like Christine.
 We usually don’t know their stories because it is treated as a private matter.
 Christine would still be suffering in anonymity if Kavanaugh had not been nominated for the Supreme Court.

 The shame attached to sexual assault is not happenstance.
-The shame discourages victims from reporting crimes which in turn makes it safer for predators to continue to assault women and children.
+The shame discourages victims from reporting crimes, making it safer for predators to continue to assault women and children.
 I hope the public will remember this if any of the politicians attack Professor Ford.

 Maybe Kavanaugh Is Innocent